chinese vocabulary test

 Bonus: FluentU

 FluentU isn’t just strictly a vocabulary test resource—it’s a video-based immersion program—which is why it’s not part of the main list.
-But the program’s adaptive quiz feature is worth a mention, since it’s quizzes test you on vocabulary with video, audio and even speaking aspects.
+But the program’s adaptive quiz feature is worth mentioning since its quizzes test you on vocabulary with video, audio and even speaking aspects

 It’s time to find out what you know.
 Give these Chinese vocabulary tests a try and keep learning!